vivien/i3blocks-contrib/wlan-dbm/README.md

 # Usage

-The desired interface to monitor can be specified in the usual `block_instance` directive.
-If it's missing, the script will fallback to `wlan0`.
-The block uses dBm by default, but you may pass a `-p` flag to the script to use percent.
+The block uses dBm by default, set USE_PERCENT=1 to use percent.
 Note, however, that percent is just an estimate that may not accurately predict whether you have a good signal.